MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ### -NewVariableName

-Specifies a new name for the collection variable.
+Specify a new name for the collection variable.
+Use this parameter to rename the variable.

 ```yaml
 Type: String